Murad14/Coding-Challenge-In-Python/password-manager-app/README.md

 ## Features
     1. Add : After user fill-up all entry, by clicking Add button all entites will save in the JSON file.

-    2. Search : User can search their save password for specific website by clicking Search button.
+    2. Search : User can search their save password and useing email for specific website by clicking Search button.

 ![img3](https://user-images.githubusercontent.com/49407545/202904584-a67012d9-5a67-41b9-963a-18016db5378d.jpg)